WD-Scott/WordsofWar/README.md

 `Exploring_and_BasicNN.ipynb`

-This Jupyter Notebook contains code that explores the data using some the pre-trained BERT model and vectorizer (see BertSeqVect.py), as well as a basic sequentail, fully-connected neural network.
+This Jupyter Notebook contains code that explores the data using some the pre-trained BERT model and vectorizer (see BertSeqVect.py).
+We also experiment with three models: (1) CNN, (2) gated RNN (LSTM), and (3) gated RNN (LSTM) with attention mechanism.
+After developing these models, we then begin exploring various ways to perform interpretable learning and try and discern how the last model differentiatese the two classes.

 ## Data Files